Central Market, Kuala Lumpur: Background

-Central Market Kuala Lumpur is located at Jalan Tun Tan Cheng Lock (Foch Avenue) and the pedestrian-only section of Jalan Hang Kasturi (Rodger Street), a few minutes away from Petaling Street and next to Klang River.
-It was founded in 1888 and originally used as a wet market, while the current Art Deco style building was completed in 1937.
-It has been classified as a Heritage Site by the Malaysian Heritage Society, and it is now a landmark for Malaysian culture and heritage.
+Central Market Kuala Lumpur is situated at Jalan Tun Tan Cheng Lock (Foch Avenue) and the pedestrian-only section of Jalan Hang Kasturi (Rodger Street), just a few minutes from Petaling Street and adjacent to the Klang River.
+Established in 1888 as a wet market, the current Art Deco-style building was completed in 1937.
+It has been designated as a Heritage Site by the Malaysian Heritage Society and is now considered a landmark of Malaysian culture and heritage.

 History

-The original building was built in 1888 by the British in colonial British Malaya.
+The original building was constructed in 1888 by the British during colonial British Malaya.
 It was used as a wet market for Kuala Lumpur citizens and tin miners.

-The Wet Market was very convenient to the early city dwellers because it was within the vicinity of the Klang bus stand, the hub of feeder bus service for Kuala Lumpur and the train station.
+Decades later, the Wet Market became a vital part of early city life due to its proximity to the Klang bus terminal, a key hub for Kuala Lumpur's feeder bus services and the city's train station.

-Further expansions were made in 1889, 1895, 1920 and 1921.
-By 1933, the expansions to the warehouse made the market now in its present size and cost around $167,000.
+Further expansions occurred in 1889, 1895, 1920, and 1921.
+By 1933, the warehouse expansions, costing approximately $167,000, had expanded the market to its current size.

-As Kuala Lumpur experienced its development rapidly in the 1970s, there were plans to demolish the site.
-The intervention of the Malaysian Heritage Society proved timely as they successfully petitioned against its deconstruction, and the site was declared as a 'Heritage Site'.
+During the 1970s, as Kuala Lumpur underwent rapid development, plans to demolish the site emerged.
+The Malaysian Heritage Society's timely intervention successfully prevented its demolition, leading to the site's designation as a "Heritage Site".

-During construction of Dayabumi near Klang River banks in 1981, the market was saved from demolition.
-The adaptive reuse renovation commenced in October 1985 and was completed in April 1986 to be officially launched during PATA Conference 1986.
-Central Market was renovated into a vibrant and colourful new style and had been officially known as Pasar Budaya, although popularly called Pasar Seni.
+During the construction of Dayabumi near Klang River banks in 1981, the market was saved from demolition.
+The adaptive reuse renovation commenced in October 1985 and was completed in April 1986, to be officially launched during the PATA Conference 1986.
+Central Market was renovated into a vibrant and colourful new style and had been officially known as Pasar Budaya, although it was popularly called Pasar Seni.
+Inspired by London's Covent Garden, the renovated Central Market is air-conditioned.
+The exterior originally had baby blue and pink paint, before the latter was changed to white.